HannaGreentree/ubeauty/README.md

 ---

-## Code snippets that being involved and sources
+## Code snippets that I used and its sources

 This project was developed primarily using my own HTML, CSS, and JavaScript code.
 Where external examples, tutorials, or references were used, they were adapted, understood, and customised to fit the needs of the U Beauty / iBeauty website.